Skip to main content

 Spain follows EU pet import rules.
 The required document chain:

-• USDA APHIS endorsement — the CVI must be physically endorsed at a USDA Veterinary Services office (allow 24–48 hours)
+• USDA APHIS endorsement - the CVI must be endorsed (countersigned and embossed/stamped) at a USDA Veterinary Services office before travel.
+Many states use the online VEHCS system, so confirm whether yours needs the document mailed or processed digitally.

-• EU Annex IV pet passport (if you have one already) or the CVI itself functions as a one-time entry doc
+• EU Annex IV pet passport (if you already hold one) or the endorsed CVI itself, which functions as a one-time entry document.

 Best routes from the US to Spain

-• JFK or Newark → Madrid (MAD) on Iberia/American/Delta: direct flights, ~7-8 hours, predictable cargo handling at MAD pet center
+• JFK or Newark to Madrid (MAD) on Iberia/American/Delta: direct flights, around 7-8 hours, predictable cargo handling at the MAD pet center

-• Miami → Madrid on Iberia: good for east-coast pets, daily direct service
+• Miami to Madrid on Iberia: good for east-coast pets, daily direct service

-• LAX → Madrid via London (Heathrow) on British Airways: connection adds risk, generally avoid
+• LAX to Madrid via London (Heathrow) on British Airways: the connection adds risk, generally avoid

-• Chicago/Dallas → Madrid via Frankfurt (Lufthansa): Lufthansa’s pet handling at FRA is the best in Europe; worth the connection
+• Chicago/Dallas to Madrid via Frankfurt (Lufthansa): Lufthansa's pet handling at FRA is the best in Europe, worth the connection

 Best airlines for pet transport to Spain

-• Iberia — Spanish flag carrier, accepts pets in-cabin (under 8 kg incl. carrier) and as cargo.
+• Iberia - the Spanish flag carrier, accepts pets in-cabin (under 8 kg including carrier) and as cargo.
 Cheapest direct option from JFK/MIA.

 • Lufthansa - Frankfurt's Animal Lounge is purpose-built for pet transit.
 Expensive but reliable.

-• KLM — Schiphol pet hotel.
-Good for connecting flights from west coast.
+• KLM - the Schiphol pet hotel makes it good for connecting flights from the west coast.

-• American Airlines — partners with Iberia code-share, decent option from JFK.
+• American Airlines - partners with Iberia on a code-share, a decent option from JFK.

 Once your pet arrives in Spain

-Spanish customs processes EU-compliant pets quickly — usually 30–60 minutes from cargo release to pickup.
-No quarantine for compliant pets.
-You’ll need to present:
+Spanish customs processes EU-compliant pets quickly, usually 30–60 minutes from cargo release to pickup.
+There is no quarantine for compliant pets.
+You will need to present:

 • Original USDA-endorsed CVI